BBiotech Engineering for Health

 Educational Objectives

-The program is designed to prepare professionals with multidisciplinary expertise in the fields of health, biotechnology, and information engineering.
-Graduates will be capable of developing innovative solutions to improve quality of life and meet the increasing demand for hybrid professionals in the biotech, health-tech, and engineering sectors.
+The program is designed to prepare professionals with multidisciplinary expertise in health, biotechnology, and information engineering.
+Graduates will be equipped to develop innovative solutions that enhance quality of life and meet the increasing demand for professionals with expertise in biotech, health-tech, and engineering.

 Study Plan

 The program spans three years.
 During the first and second years, students focus on building a strong foundational knowledge in mathematics, physics, chemistry, biology, and computer science.
-Additionally, the program includes coursework in economics and business management.
-These disciplines provide the essential groundwork needed to develop the interdisciplinary competencies required by the program.
+Additionally, the curriculum includes coursework in economics and business management, providing the essential groundwork needed to develop the interdisciplinary competencies required by the program.

-In the second and third years, the curriculum expands to include specialized courses that address the core areas of both degree classes.
-For biotechnology, the coursework emphasizes biological and biotechnological disciplines, exploring their applications in chemistry, pharmaceuticals, medicine, and therapy.
-In the field of information engineering, the courses delve into topics such as automation, biomedical engineering, electronics, computer science and signal processing.
+In the second and third years, the curriculum expands to include specialized courses covering the core areas of both degree classes.
+For biotechnology, coursework emphasizes biological and biotechnological disciplines, exploring their applications in chemistry, pharmaceuticals, medicine, and therapy.
+In information engineering, students delve into topics such as automation, biomedical engineering, electronics, computer science, and signal processing.

-To complete the program, students will engage in internships and a final thesis project aimed at developing practical and professional skills.
-Internships can be undertaken at companies, research centers, or academic institutions at the local, national, or international level, enabling students to establish direct connections with the professional and research worlds.
-The thesis project represents a moment of synthesis and in-depth exploration of the knowledge acquired, focusing on analytical, design, and problem-solving skills in interdisciplinary contexts.
+To complete the program, students will undertake a short internship and a final thesis project, both aimed at developing practical and professional skills.
+The internship can be carried out at companies, research centers, or within the University, allowing students to establish direct connections with both the professional and research communities.
+The thesis project represents a synthesis and in-depth exploration of the knowledge acquired, focusing on analytical, design, and problem-solving skills in interdisciplinary contexts.

 Program structure